a-woodworth/intro_signup_form/README.md

   - Any `input` field is empty.
 The message for this error should say *"[Field Name] cannot be empty"*
   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Looks like this is not an email"*

+Please Note:
+I modified this challenge to better meet accessibility standards.

+  - Colors selected are darker to meet AA on text and improve contrast on headlines/large text.
+  - Visible labels were added to input fields on focus.
+These labels also stay active when an error is displayed.

 ### Screenshots

 **Desktop**